Survey: Nearly 70% of Employees Prefer Sustainable Gifts

 We wanted to know how worried people are about the environment’s health.
 According to a Pew Research Center survey, international public concern has increased since 2015.
 Additionally, in the same survey, 53% of respondents in the U.S. believe “climate change is a very serious problem.”
 We asked, “How concerned are you with the overall health of the environment?”

 These statistics underline a significant trend of environmental concern, especially among younger employees and certain geographic regions.
 With nearly two-thirds of respondents aged 25-34 expressing high levels of concern about the health of the environment, it’s clear that the next generation of the workforce feels that environmental matters are a priority.
 This concern is also prominent in the Northeast region of the U.S.—although a majority of respondents in other areas of the U.S. expressed concern as well.

 A Third of Respondents Are Happy With Their Company’s Sustainability Efforts

 With a majority of people concerned with the environment, companies and businesses have an opportunity to incorporate sustainable practices in many ways.
 In a recent IBM Institute for Business Value (IBV) survey, “71% of employees and employment seekers say that environmentally sustainable companies are more attractive employers.”
-In another survey of Millennials, 83% said they would be more loyal to a company that helps them contribute to social and environmental issues.
 So, how do employees feel about their own companies’ efforts to reduce their environmental impact?